tctco/NUS-SoC-2023-AIoT-HUST/Troubleshooting BLE Connection.md

 ## Detect Micro:bit with Your Smart Phone

-Some times you may need to check if the problem is in your Micro:bit or Raspberry Pi.
-You may need to use your smart phone or your laptop to check if your Micro:bit has Bluetooth service turned on A common problem is that your smart phone (like iPhone) or your laptop (with Windows OS) cannot find Micro:bit devices.
+Sometimes you may need to check if the problem is in your Micro:bit or Raspberry Pi.
+You may need to use your smart phone or your laptop to check if your Micro:bit has Bluetooth service turned on.
+A common problem is that your smart phone (like iPhone) or your laptop (with Windows OS) cannot find Micro:bit devices.
 This is because the common Bluetooth is quite different from Bluetooth Low Energy (BLE), which is used in Micro:bit, and your devices such as iPhone may not detect or display any BLE devices.
 You can find evidence from the [pybluez/pybluez: Bluetooth Python extension module (github.com)](https://github.com/pybluez/pybluez) repo that Bluetooth and BLE have quite different APIs:

 ```python
 # For standard Bluetooth